-This Prospectus covers the offer of up to 31,148,358 shares of Common Stock by the Selling Stockholders.
+This Prospectus covers the offering of up to 31,148,358 shares of Common Stock by Selling Stockholders.
 This includes the Unit Shares and the Warrant Shares.

-The Selling Stockholders are persons or entities that have acquired the Offered Shares from us, or will acquire the Offered Shares from us from time to time upon conversion of the Debentures and/or exercise of the Warrants.
-The Selling Stockholders may from time to time offer and sell the Offered Shares pursuant to this Prospectus and any applicable prospectus supplement.
-The Selling Stockholders may offer all or some of the Offered Shares they hold, but only the Offered Shares that are currently outstanding, and included in the "Number of Shares Offered Hereby" column, may be sold pursuant to this Prospectus or any applicable prospectus supplement.
+The Selling Stockholders are persons or entities that, directly or indirectly, have acquired shares of Common Stock from us, or will acquire shares of Common Stock from us from time to time upon conversion of the Debentures and/or exercise of the Warrants.
+This Prospectus and any prospectus supplement will only permit the Selling Stockholders to sell the shares of Common Stock identified in the column "Number of Shares Offered Hereby."

+The Selling Stockholders may from time to time offer and sell the shares of Common Stock pursuant to this Prospectus and any applicable prospectus supplement.
+The Selling Stockholders may offer all or some portion of the shares of Common Stock they hold, but only shares of Common Stock that are currently outstanding, and included in the "Number of Shares Offered Hereby" column, may be sold pursuant to this Prospectus or any applicable prospectus supplement.